Las Vegas Family Lawyers

 If you've been the recipient of acts of domestic violence or have had false accusations of domestic violence lodged against you, our Las Vegas divorce attorneys

-, Jennifer V. Abrams, Vincent Mayo and Brandon Leavitt, will act immediately on your behalf.
+, Jennifer V. Abrams and Vincent Mayo will act immediately on your behalf.
 If we become aware of any acts of domestic violence we will immediately petition the court for a TPO for your safety.

 Temporary Protective Orders (TPO)

 Most TPOs are filed using an approach known as "ex-parte."
 This approach does not require you to inform the adverse party about the protection request being filed with the family court.
 The TPO application is reviewed by the court and granted if appropriate.
 Most TPOs carry a time limit of 30 days or less.

 The next step in the process is for the adverse party to be served with the order.
 Once served, the adverse party is legally bound to abide by the terms of the protective order throughout its duration, or until terminated by the court.
 A protective order can only be terminated by the court.
 A verbal agreement between both parties does not terminate a protective order.

 A TPO will often define and set limits on the types of contact, if any, that's allowed between the adverse party and the applicant.
 TPOs can include geographical restrictions.
 For example, an order can require the adverse party to remain outside the immediate vicinity of your home or workplace.
 TPOs can also include other types of protection including a requirement for the adverse party to surrender their firearms or ban the adverse party from taking children outside the state of Nevada.

 When necessary, TPOs can be extended for up to one year.
 When a TPO application is approved, a court hearing is usually scheduled to determine the need for extended protection.
 This hearing is presided over by a TPO Hearing Master.
 A TPO Hearing Master is similar to a judge and will hear arguments from both parties before making a decision on the need to extend the protective order.